wearebraid/vueformulate.com/docs/guide/validation/README.md

 Checks if the field value matches the value of another field.
 Mostly used for hidden fields - like password confirmations.
 By default, a `confirm` rule will look for other fields in the same `FormulateForm` with the suffix `_confirm`.
+If you’d like the rule to use a different field as the confirmation, simply pass the other field name as an argument `confirm:other_field`.

 :::tip Note
 This rule only works inside the context of a `<FormulateForm>`.